-Ever heard the defense “we were only following orders” used by the accused at the Nuremberg trials in 1945–1946?
+Ever heard the defense “we were only following orders,” which the accused at the Nuremberg trials in 1945–1946 were not allowed to use?
 This is known as “superior orders,” a plea in a court of law that a person is not guilty for actions that were ordered by a superior officer or official.
 In German, the phrase is befehl ist befehl, which literally translates to “an order is an order.”

 This applies to soldiers as well as the civilian population—including those of us who work in the corporate world.